Dannyzen/csh02/week-01/README.md

 ## Lectures

-1. What is a computer?
-From digital logic to the ALU. [slides](https://github.com/generalassembly/cs-for-hackers/raw/master/week-01/lecture1.html)
+1. [Lecture 1](https://github.com/generalassembly/cs-for-hackers/blob/master/week-01/lecture1.md): What is a computer?
+From digital logic to the ALU.
-2. System dynamics, cache locality and branch prediciton. [slides]()
+2. Lecture 2: System dynamics, cache locality and branch prediciton.

+## Hacking Challenge

+`...`